AntX0/Anton-Pan-C-sharp-test/README.md

 # Anton Pan C# test task
-.exe file runs the application
+-.exe file runs the application
-You can find program.cs file in TestProject folder
+- You can find the program.cs file in the TestProject folder